 2 - Seasonal Block Overflight Permits (Scheduled Commercial Airlines Flights)

-- Singapore Overflight Permit is normally valid for 72 hours.
+- Singapore Overflight Permit Not Required.

 Overflight Permit Charge's

 We do not charge any type of hidden cost in Civil Aviation Permit Processing Cost and Singapore Overflight Permits Procedures.
 Our fee is straight and direct without any additional fees in Singapore Overflight Permit We do not require large upfront deposits or commitments.
 We strive to develop long term relationships and we work hard to earn your referrals.
 Besides receiving essential financial monthly reports these very particular customers expect to entirely rely on professional teams and they offer just that.
 This trust is earned through our administrative and financial control, as well as our services standards of work.

 Singapore Airspace is divided into 01 Flight Information Regions (FIRs)

 Singapore FIRs ( Entry / Exit Points ) :